pszabo94/JellyfinCaddyDuckDNS/README.md

 sudo usermod -d /srv/ctnuser ctnuser # Set the directory as a home for the user.</pre>

 ### Caddyfile configuration for DuckDNS.
 Skip, if you do only plan to use it via LAN.
-<pre>sudo vi /srv/containers/caddy/Caddyfile # Do not forget the ownership and access.
+<pre>vi /srv/containers/caddy/Caddyfile # Do not forget the ownership and access.

   "your_domain".duckdns.org {
     reverse_proxy <your_internal_IP>:8096